 • Habitat for Humanity – Annually our crews participate in a Habitat for Humanity Build for families in Central Oregon.
 This year we also hope to do a build in Southern Oregon.

-• Family Kitchen – Several times a year AirLink serves food for those less fortunate in the Bend area.
+• Family Kitchen – Every fifth Friday, AirLink CCT cooks and serves food for those in need in the Bend area.

-Corporate Responsibility AirLink we have a motto “just to the right thing” what the means for us is:
+Corporate Responsibility at AirLink CCT we have a motto “just do the right thing” what that means for us is:

-• Doing what is in the highest and best interest of our patients, our EMS Providers and Hospitals, the community and our teams.
+• Doing what is in the highest and best interest of our patients, our EMS Providers and Hospitals, the communities we serve and our teams.

 • Helping the community to prosper by continuing to purchase from local vendors and service providers.
-And that all products and services come from well-vetted companies with a good reputation and history.
+All products and services come from well-vetted companies with a good reputation and history.

-• We believe it is crucial that our staff have in depth understanding of the municipalities that we serve and to foster strong relationships our community and all communities.
+• We believe it is crucial that our staff have in depth understanding of the municipalities that we serve and to foster strong relationships with all our communities.